Sustainability

 The Group takes appropriate measures to address each of the above climate-related risks and opportunities based on the degree of impact entailed by each individual risks and opportunities.
 In particular, we recognize that the impact of natural catastrophe, a physical risk related to non-life reinsurance, is a significant threat from the perspective of business continuity in the Group, as mentioned above.
 Therefore, we are taking the following measures towards the realization of a decarbonized society.

-(1) Initiatives in Reinsurance Underwriting
+(1) Initiatives in the Reinsurance Business

 (2) Initiatives in Asset Management